cdl-geneseo/geneseo-dictionary/C/Chick-flick.md

 # Chick flick

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Chick flick

 Created by  Unknown User (tjc13), last modified on Oct 05, 2008

 (New word) Chick flick (NN): a movie, usually a romantic comedy or drama, that is enjoyed by females.
 Usually has a lot of emotions and love with little action and tends to have a happy and love-filled ending.
 Defintion of approximately 96% of those surveyed.
 (F06) Chick flick (NN): a gender norm for &quot;females&quot; about how to release a cigarette.
 Definition of approximately 4% of those surveyed.